seanmorris/squine/README.md

 - `r` {number} [optional]: Transition factor between square (0) and sine (1) wave approximations.

 Returns `{number}` in the range `[0, 1]`.

+## Purpose

+I originally wrote this as a way to give platforms a "sweep and loiter" effect in my 2d platformer engine.
+I've since found other uses for it in things like day/night cycles and generic motion tweening, so I split it into its own lib.

 # 🍻 Licensed under the Apache License, Version 2.0